CYKAKAKA/Final-Project/README.md

 ## Hypothesis or hypotheses before running the simulation:

 - Scenario 1:
-  - The further from resturant the new order is, the more likely to wait.
+  - The further from restaurant the new order is, the more likely to wait.
   - The further from the previous order the new order is, the more likely to deliver now.

 - Scenario 2: